Weeshlow/census-hackathon-2016/README.md

 # census-hackathon-2016

-## Census Department Perceived Benefits
+## Census Bureau's Perceived Benefits
-The permit microdata would benefit operations in the Decennial, Demographic, and Economic Directorates within the Census Bureau, and support information needs in other Departments.
+The permit microdata would benefit operations in the Decennial, Demographic, and Economic Directorates within the [Census Bureau](http://www.census.gov/about/what.html), and support information needs in other Departments.

 ### Economic Directorate
 The information would have significant impact in the Economic Directorate to decrease costs, improve quality, and provide new data products, including: